Introduction: Bleach Bottle Bag

-Using a large needle and 3 strands of embroidery floss, doubled, sew the fabric to the plastic bucket.
+Using a large needle and embroidery floss, sew the fabric to the plastic bucket.

 Step 6: Drawstring

-Place a safety pin to one end of a piece of ribbon or bias tape that is 32" long.
+Place a safety pin to one end of a piece of ribbon.

 Thread the ribbon through one of the button holes all the way around and out of the button hole that is next to the one it went into.
 Bring the ends of ribbon together and tie in a knot.